anobi/ynabize/README.md

 # ynabize
-Parse Danske Bank export csv:s into a format that You Need A Budget csv import understands
+Parse Danske Bank csv exports into a format that You Need A Budget csv import understands